-- Prior to beginning work on systems containing flammable refrigerants, safety checks are necessary to ensure that the risk of ignition is minimised. - For repair to the refrigerating system, the precautions in #2-2 to #2-8 must be followed before conducting work on the system. - Work shall be undertaken under a controlled procedure so as to minimize the risk of a flammable gas or vapour being present while the work is being performed. - All maintenance staff and others working in the local area shall be instructed and supervised on the nature of work being carried out. - Avoid working in confined spaces.
-Always ensure away from source, at least 2 meter of safety distance, or zoning of free space area of at least 2 meter in radius. - Wear appropriate protective equipment, including respiratory protection, as conditions warrant. - · Keep all sources of ignition and hot metal surfaces away. - 2-3.
+- Prior to beginning work on systems containing flammable refrigerants, safety checks are necessary to ensure that the risk of ignition is minimised. - For repair to the refrigerating system, the precautions in #2-2 to #2-8 must be followed before conducting work on the system. - Work shall be undertaken under a controlled procedure so as to minimize the risk of a flammable gas or vapour being present while the work is being performed. - All maintenance staff and others working in the local area shall be instructed and supervised on the nature of work being carried out. - Avoid working in confined spaces. - Wear appropriate protective equipment, including respiratory protection, as conditions warrant. - Ensure that the conditions within the area have been made safe by limit of use of any flammable material.
+Keep all sources of ignition and hot metal surfaces away. - 2-3.
 Checking for presence of refrigerant - The area shall be checked with an appropriate refrigerant detector prior to and during work, to ensure the technician is aware of potentially flammable atmospheres. - Ensure that the leak detection equipment being used is suitable for use with flammable refrigerants, i.e. non sparking, adequately sealed or intrinsically safe. - In case of leakage/spillage happened, immediately ventilate area and stay upwind and away from spill/release. - In case of leakage/spillage happened, do notify persons down wind of the leaking/spill, isolate immediate hazard area and keep unauthorized personnel out. - 2-4.
-Presence of fire extinguisher - If any hot work is to be conducted on the refrigerating equipment or any associated parts, appropriate fire extinguishing equipment shall be available at hand. - Have a dry powder or CO2 fire extinguisher adjacent to the charging area. - 2-5.
-No ignition sources - No person carrying out work in relation to a refrigerating system which involves exposing any pipe work that contains or has contained flammable refrigerant shall use any sources of ignition in such a manner that it may lead to the risk of fire or explosion.
+Presence of fire extinguisher - If any hot work is to be conducted on the refrigeration equipment or any associated parts, appropriate fire extinguishing equipment shall be available at hand. - Have a dry powder or CO2 fire extinguisher adjacent to the charging area. - 2-5.
+No ignition sources - No person carrying out work in relation to a refrigeration system which involves exposing any pipe work that contains or has contained flammable refrigerant shall use any sources of ignition in such a manner that it may lead to the risk of fire or explosion.
 He/She must not be smoking when carrying out such work. - All possible ignition sources, including cigarette smoking, should be kept sufficiently far away from the site of installation, repairing, removing and disposal, during which flammable refrigerant can possibly be released to the surrounding space. - Prior to work taking place, the area around the equipment is to be surveyed to make sure that there are no flammable hazards or ignition risks. - "No Smoking" signs shall be displayed.